-What does a SFX Tech do?
+What is a SFX Tech?

 A SFX Tech, or Special Effects Technician, is a key member of the Special Effects Department in film and television productions.
 These professionals are tasked with creating the visual illusions and mechanical effects that enhance storytelling and bring scripts to life.
 Their work can range from simulating weather conditions and explosions to intricate mechanical contraptions and prosthetic makeup, all designed to create a convincing and immersive experience for the audience.